tmltsang/tmltsang.github.io/_posts/2024-11-25-backyard-chronicles.md

 The idea was conceived, as all good ideas are, in frustration.
 As I bounced back and forth between Floor 8 and Floor 9 of the 'Tower', the rank system of _Guilty Gear -Strive-_, and struggled to climb the floors, I brainstormed ways I could improve ignoring the 'Training Room' and 'Replay Centre' menu option.
 Could I make a tool that compared my gameplay against that of top players and determine what actions influence winning?
 Maybe I could try machine learning, there are a multitude of library and resources.
 How hard could it be?[^footnote]

-In all seriousness, I was also inspired by the sheer amount stats traditional sports have and how that improves the viewing experience.
+In all seriousness, I was also inspired by the sheer amount of stats traditional sports have and how that improves the viewing experience.
 [DeepStrike](https://www.jabbr.ai/deepstrike) was just starting to gain recognition and its ability to track and represent the data autonomously using computer vision for combat sports, the closest traditional sport parallel to fighting games, was fascinating.
 At this time I didn't have a lot of expertise in the area but I wanted to see if I could provide a similar experience for e-sports.

 ### Investigation and Exploration

-Initially I wanted to track every single action a character performed in match —movement, attacking, blocking, etc...— and see the difference in actions taken by low and high ranked players.
+Initially I wanted to track every single action a character performed in-match —movement, attacking, blocking, etc...— and see the difference in actions taken by low and high ranked players.
 In my case, that character would be my main, Testament.
 To help me get started with the computer vision, I first followed this incredibly helpful tutorial by [Learn Code by Gaming](https://learncodebygaming.com/blog/tutorial/opencv-object-detection-in-games).

 It used **template matching** a technique where you try and find a **template image** on a larger **input image** by sliding the **template image** over the **input image** and comparing the similarity[^footnote-2].
 Adapting this to my use case, is it possible to take the images of every move from [dustloop](https://www.dustloop.com/w/GGST) (the wiki of _Guilty Gear -Strive-_) as a template image and accurately determine if the move was used in a frame of a video.
 To start off with I would try **Testament's far slash**.